ChristianJHughes/DonutBaron/README.md

 # The Donut Baron

-Donuts are a breakfast staple in the American office workplace.
+<b>Donuts are a breakfast staple in the American office workplace.
 It is in everyone’s best interest to consume the best donuts possible as often as possible.
 The answer?
-Donut distribution through software.
+Donut distribution through software.</b>

-Local engineering firm GE Aviation has a weekly “Donut Day,” in which the “Donut Dollie” brings donuts for the office; the “Donut Dollie” changes each week, as do the types of donuts that are available.
-While largely successful, this system has two major problems:
+"Donut Day" is a joyous weekly holiday in which the "Donut Dollie" brings donuts for the office; the "Donut Dollie" changes each week, as do the types of donuts available.
-1. The “Donut Dollie” will forget to bring donuts.
-2. The “Donut Dollie” will bring low quality donuts, and subsequently attract the scorn of the entire staff.

-We set out to create an open donut web platform (ODWP) with the following features:
+We've created an open donut web platform (ODWP) with the following features:

 -The flexibility to allow any organization to organize and maintain their own “Donut Day.”

 -A clear schedule for upcoming donut days, as well as who is responsible for bringing the donuts each week.

 -A ratings system that allows users to vote on the reliability of each “Donut Dollie,” and the quality of their pastries.